 As far as creating a perfect circle with those pavers, I didn’t do any fancy calculating like my husband the engineer would have done.
-I did measure the distance from the fire pit to the pavers to make sure it was even on all sides, and then I just kept moving them around until they looked good.
+I did measure the distance from the fire pit to the pavers to make sure it was even on all sides.
+Then I just kept moving them around until they looked good.

-Below is the finished product.
-We’re pleased with the way our outdoor fire pit turned out and have already enjoyed a few fires.
+We’re pleased with the way it turned out and have already enjoyed a few fires.
 With a little thought and effort, you can dress anything up, even a random outdoor fire pit!

 If you liked this post, please feel free to Pin it to Pinterest.